 Many employers find that they have to move pay dates around at Christmas because of the plethora of bank holidays and office closures.
-It's important to remember what the RTI implications of this are.
+It's important to remember what the RTI implications of this are and what is known as the 'Christmas easement'.

-Where a contractual pay date is brought forward from a Saturday, Sunday or Bank Holiday to the first banking day immediately before, then the payment date in the Full Payment Submission (FPS) should not be shown as the banking day but as the normal contractual pay day.
+Where a contractual pay date is brought forward in December, the payment date in the Full Payment Submission (FPS) should not be shown as the banking day but the normal contractual pay day, however early that is in the month.
+Unusually just for December, the filing deadline for the FPS is also the normal contractual pay day, not the earlier actual pay day.